entelognathus/Coelacanth-phylogeny/Character list of coelacanths to be compiled.md

 > - Character XX in 'early gnathostome phylogeny dataset'.

-> - Clement *et al.* (in review): "The three character-states form a morphocline.
+> - Clement *et al.* (2024): "The three character-states form a morphocline.
 Character 10 is linked with character 9."

 > - The coding of *Qujingodus* is ?.